microsoft/fhir-starter/quickstarts/README.md

 Select or fill in the parameter values.

-The **Deploymemt Prefix** is your choice and will be used as a prefix for all created resources ("trn05" is shown as an example).
+The **Deployment Prefix** is your choice and will be used as a prefix for all created resources ("trn05" is shown as an example).

 Make sure to select the "true" values as shown.